jeancode/Ovni_NuvotonN9h30/README.md

 the only requirement for the system to work is an ethernet connection, the server running, the firmware loaded on the board and the nodes with the corresponding software

+IP addresses must be configured manually and specified in the document

 ### a) Download rt thread studio